phuongnam7899/obsidian-vault/6 - Main Notes/Fullstack NodeJS Interview Code Challange.md

     - Dynamic imports.
     - Microfrontend architecture and inter-app communication.

-- Create an app to expose the components/event bus
+- Create an app use **Webpack Module Federation** to expose the components/event bus
 - Create app to:
-	- remote the app that expose the components/event bus
+	- remote the app that expose the components/event bus uusinbg **Webpack Module Federation**
 	- Dynamic import
 	- Use the event bus to communicate between micro-frontends